UmerrAli/OnlineVotingSystem/README.md

 - Improve the UI of the project.
 - Add a logout button.
 - Add a home button.
+- Handle exceptions such as poll draw situations.
 - Containerize the application using Docker.